 SCHRIEVER AIR FORCE BASE, Colo. -- As a military spouse, moving every few years can make it difficult to begin or maintain a career.
 The Military Spouse Career Committee is helping military spouses throughout the region acquire the tools necessary to find a career they can take with them.

-"It's tough for these [spouses], it's really, really tough," said Tammy Fogall, MSCC chair and former military spouse.
+"It's tough for these [spouses]; it's really, really tough," said Tammy Fogall, MSCC chair and a former military spouse.
 "The military is a family, and I want to help."

 According to the group's Facebook page, "The Military Spouse Career Committee is a coalition of military, business and spouse representatives who are banding together to train, educate, inform, network and empower military spouses in their pursuit of meaningful careers."